srhill12/LSTM-Text-Sequence-Prediction-/README.md

 This project demonstrates the process of using an LSTM model to predict the next word in a sequence based on the previous words.
 It covers text preprocessing, sequence generation, model development, and training.
 ```

-Feel free to modify the `README.md` content to suit your specific needs or add more details as necessary.